Tower Square (Baystate West Mall); Springfield, Massachusetts

 Deadmalls has a somewhat more complete write-up of Baystate West’s history, if you want more details.

-11 Responses to “Tower Square (Baystate West Mall); Springfield, Massachusetts”
+21 thoughts on “Tower Square (Baystate West Mall); Springfield, Massachusetts”

 1. Dang.
 That’s pretty groovy at first.
 It may be dead, but at least it’s not torn down in favor of some neo-downtown “lifestyle center”.